JustinPLee/WikiGraph/README.md

 ## How to run
 First choose a Wikipedia topic and depth and ratio.
-For example, if you wanted to search links from https://en.wikipedia.org/wiki/Discord, the topic would be "Discord".
-Then modify in main.py.
+For example, if you wanted to search links from https://en.wikipedia.org/wiki/Discord, modify line 124 in main.py with the string.
+To modify the depth, go to line 125 and type an integer.
+To modify the ratio, go to line 101 and insert a decimal between 0 and 1.

 First parse wikipedia